beastrc/learn-web3_dapp/markdown/polygon/GET_BALANCE.md

 **What happened in the code above?**

 - We await `provider.getBalance` because it returns a Promise.
 That Promise returns a BigNumber, which is a specific data type for handling numbers which fall [outside the range of safe values](https://docs.ethers.io/v5/api/utils/bignumber/#BigNumber--notes-safenumbers) in JavaScript.
-A BigNumber cannot be displayed in the same way as a normal number.
-We must therefore format the balance to transform it into a string for display, using `ethers.utils.formatEther`.
+- Last but not least, to easy manipulate the returned type we convert it to string using `toString()` method.

 ---